 Founding Hopestart International

-Hopestart International was founded on hope and compassion, and a strong commitment to build a better and self-sustaining future for Haitian children.
-The vision of our organization is simple: to break the cycles of poverty, hunger, abuse and disease by providing clean water, food, shelter and education to the most disadvantaged children in Haiti.
-Everything we do at Hopestart International incorporates a “hand up” philosophy that fosters self-reliance and independence to offset the debilitating “hand out” habits that lead to dependency and powerlessness so rife in Haiti today.
-We provide the necessities of life while mindful of assuring sustainability by teaching the skills necessary for Haiti’s youth to become self-propelled agents of change and significant contributors for a brighter, more prosperous future.
+Hopestart International was founded on the kind of hope and compassion Jesus taught in the bible, as the basis for a strong commitment to build a better and self-sustaining future for Haitian children.
+The vision of our organization is simple: to break the cycles of poverty, hunger, abuse and disease by providing clean water, food, shelter, education and Bible-based character development to the most disadvantaged children in Haiti.
+Everything we do at Hopestart International incorporates a “hand up” philosophy that fosters both faith in God and self-reliance to offset the debilitating “hand out” habits that lead to dependency and powerlessness so rife in Haiti today.
+We provide the necessities of life while mindful of assuring sustainability by teaching the skills necessary for Haiti’s youth to become people of integrity, agents of change and significant contributors for a brighter, more prosperous future.

-If those who have so much could spend just one day with someone who has so little, and have an open-hearted conversation, they would truly understand why it is more blessed to give than to receive.
+If those whom God has blessed with so much, could spend just one day in an open-hearted conversation with those who have so little, they would truly understand why, as Jesus said, “It is more blessed to give than to receive”.

 Jennifer Law, Co-Founder of Hopestart International